 In recent years, several Medicare Practice Expense adjustments in the payment formula have ratcheted down psychologist Medicare payment rates:

-In 2006, CMS announced changes in the Practice Expense methodology for all providers.
-On average psychologist Practice Expense payments dropped by 2 percent each year through 2010.
+- In 2006, CMS announced changes in the Practice Expense methodology for all providers.
+On average psychologist Practice Expense payments dropped by two percent each year through 2010.

-In 2009, CMS announced a new series of Practice Expense adjustments, causing an additional 2 percent annual decrease for psychologists for 2010 through 2013.
+- In 2009, CMS announced a new series of Practice Expense adjustments, causing an additional two percent annual decrease for psychologists for 2010 through 2013.